 Simavi strongly believes in working in partnerships.
 This enables us to make a greater impact.
-In response to Social Development Goal (SDG) 17, we invest in strengthening the means of implementation and in global partnerships for sustainable development.
+In response to Sustainable Development Goal (SDG) 17, we invest in strengthening the means of implementation and in global partnerships for sustainable development.
 Since 1925, Simavi evolved from the shipping of medicine to taking up more supportive roles towards our in-country civil society partners as part of the more complex and dynamic international collaboration.

 Simavi works together with Non-Governmental and Civil Society Organisations (NGOs and CSOs).
 Our in-country partners are at the frontline of the work we do.
 We currently have 50 established and long-term partnerships on the ground in 10 countries.
 They are our veins into the communities, they have eyes and ears on the ground.
 Our partners have been able to build trust, both with communities and other stakeholders such as district governments and other duty bearers.
 Working with in-country partners, enables us to respond to the needs of the women and girls we aim to reach.
 Our in-country partners are able to amplify the voices of women and girls as rights holders, to express their needs and tackle the barriers they face to be able to live a healthy life.

 Furthermore, each of our in-country partners has a specific expertise in the fields of WASH and, or SRHR, on women-centred programming, and in other areas.
 With that, they partners play a key role in the design and implementation of our programmes, they implement our programmes, monitoring and evaluation, as well as national and international lobby and advocacy.

 Working together, leading together: From ‘Southern leadership’ to ‘Global Leadership’